Print

 Instructions

-6. Drain and add the rice noodles (more oil if needed), and stir-fry, letting the edges crisp and carmelize a bit and soften further in the pan.
+4. Heat more oil, add the rice noodles, and stir-fry the noodles, letting the edges crisp and carmelize a bit, then soften further in the pan.

-7. Combine.
-Pour in the broccoli & eggs, stir-fry sauce, and the cooked protein.
+5. Combine.
+Pour in the chicken, broccoli & eggs, stir-fry sauce.
 Mix everything together gently, and cook for 1-2 more minutes until everything is hot, letting the sugars in the sauce caramelize and get slightly smoky.
 Stir in half the green onions.
-Turn heat off.
+Turn the heat off.

 Notes